n2cholas/n2cholas.github.io/about.md

 faster at **NVIDIA** ([TensorRT](https://developer.nvidia.com/tensorrt)) and studying Computer Science & Statistics at the **University of Waterloo**.

-Previously, I did deep learning research in collaborative self-driving at **Uber ATG**, helped improve the neural network optimization algorithm [K-FAC](https://github.com/tensorflow/kfac) at **Google Brain**, and developed data-driven models to identify fraud at **John Hancock Financial**.
+Previously, I did deep learning research on collaborative self-driving at **Uber ATG**, helped improve the neural network optimization algorithm [K-FAC](https://github.com/tensorflow/kfac) at **Google Brain**, and developed data-driven models to identify fraud at **John Hancock Financial**.